 1st Mexican-American to rise to Catholic bishop in US dies

-Archbishop Patricio Fernandez Flores, former archbishop of the San Antonio Roman Catholic archdiocese and the first Mexican-American to rise to bishop in the U.S. Catholic church, has died at the age of 87.
-In a lengthy statement, the San Antonio archdiocese said Flores died Monday of pneumonia and congestive heart failure at a San Antonio assisted living centre for retired priests.
-Flores was born in the small Texas Coastal Plains farming town of Ganado.
+In this Nov.
+24, 2003, file photo, Archbishop Patricio Fernandez Flores is introduced before receiving his Spurs Championship ring during a ceremony at the Chancery office in San Antonio.
+Flores has died at the age of 87.
+In a lengthy statement, the San Antonio archdiocese said Flores died Monday, Jan.
+9, 2017, of pneumonia and congestive heart failure at a San Antonio assisted living center for retired priests.

 Add your comments below